DivyanshuRajwar/To-Do-List/README.md

 # Todo App

 ## Description
 This project is a simple Todo App built using HTML, CSS, and JavaScript.
-It allows users to add tasks, delete tasks, and mark tasks as completed once they are done.
+It allows users to add tasks, delete tasks, mark tasks as completed, and saves tasks using local storage.

 ## Features
 - Add tasks: Users can add new tasks to their list.
 - Delete tasks: Tasks can be deleted individually.
 - Mark tasks as completed: Completed tasks can be marked to keep track of progress.

-## Installation
-1. Clone the repository: git clone https://github.com/your-username/todo-app.git
-2. Open index.html in your web browser.
+- Local Storage: Tasks are saved locally so they persist even after closing the browser.

 ## Usage
 - Add Task: